 - What is a culture index?

 - Why is the culture index important?

-- What is the culture index survey?
+- What is a culture index survey?

 - Key features of the culture index survey